Mean-field stochastic linear quadratic control problem with random coefficients: Introduction

 We point out that the most relevant work to the current setting is Pham \cite{Pham2016}, studying the SLQ optimal control of $\FF^0$-conditional MFSDE with random coefficients, where $\mathbb{F}^0$ is a sub-filtration of $\mathbb{F}$, which is generated by another Brownian motion $W^0$.
 However, these random coefficients are assumed to be $\mathbb{F}^0$-adapted processes.
-Notice that the main challenge of Problem (MSLQ) is that the term of the form $\mathbb{E}[A(\cdot)X(\cdot)] $ appears in the adjoint equations, and it cannot be separated into the form $\mathbb{E}[A(\cdot)]\mathbb{E} [X(\cdot)] $.
-In the $\FF^0$-conditional mean-field SLQ control problem, the assumption on coefficients essentially avoids such difficulty mentioned above since $\EE[A(s)X(s)|\cF^0_s]=A(s)\EE[X(s)|\cF^0_s]$.
+Notice that the main challenge of Problem (MFSLQ) is that the term of the form $\mathbb{E}[A_1(\cdot)^\top Y(\cdot)] $ appears in the adjoint equation, and it cannot be separated into the form $\mathbb{E}[A_1(\cdot)^\top]\mathbb{E} [Y(\cdot)] $.
+In the $\FF^0$-conditional mean-field SLQ control problem, the assumption on coefficients essentially avoids such difficulty mentioned above since $\EE[A_1(s)^\top Y(s)|\cF^0_s]=A_1(s)^\top\EE[Y(s)|\cF^0_s]$.
+Another related work is Mei $et\; al$ \cite{MWY} where $ \mathbb{F}^0$ is generated by a Markov chain.

 The main contributions of this paper are as follows.
-First, we establish the stochastic maximum principle (SMP) for Problem (MSLQ), including the existence and uniqueness of an optimal control.
-More importantly, we propose a new method for studying mean-field problems.
-Namely, we decomposed the mean-field SLQ problem into two problems without mean-field terms.
-The first one is an SLQ control problem with the constraint that expectation process is a given deterministic function, while the second is an SLQ with non-random control processes.
-Finally, we solve the constrained problem by an extended LaGrange multiplier (ELM) method.
+First, we establish the stochastic maximum principle (SMP for short) for Problem (MFSLQ), including the existence and uniqueness of an optimal control.
+More importantly, we propose a new method for studying mean-field control problems.
+Namely, we decompose the MFSLQ problem into two problems without mean-field terms.
+The first one is an SLQ control problem with the constraint that the expectation process is a given deterministic function, while the second is an SLQ with deterministic control process.
+Finally, we solve the constrained problem by an extended LaGrange multiplier (ELM for short) method proposed in this article.
 We believe that this new approach can be applied to many other mean-field problems.

 The rest of the paper is organized as follows.
-In Section 2, we introduce some spaces and present the main results of this article.
-Then, in Section 3, we prove that Problem (MSLQ) has a unique optimal control, that satisfies an optimality system.
-Section 4 is devoted to the ELM method to represent the optimal control as a functional of the deterministic function, which is the constraint of the expectation process.
-We solve the SLQ with deterministic control in Section 5.
-Finally, we give some concluding remarks in Section 6.
-Throughout this article, we will use $K$ to represent a constant whose value can be different from place to place.
+In Section \ref{sec2}, we introduce some spaces and present the main results.
+Then, in Section \ref{sec3}, we prove that Problem (MFSLQ) has a unique optimal control, and it satisfies an optimality system.
+Section \ref{sec4} is devoted to the ELM method to represent the constrained optimal control as a functional of the deterministic function, which is the constraint of the expectation process.
+We solve the SLQ with deterministic control of the frozen mean-field in Section \ref{sec6}.
+Finally, we give some concluding remarks in Section \ref{sec7}.
+Throughout this article, we will use $K$ to represent a positive constant whose value can be different from place to place.